 Ljubljana: This is the capital of Slovenia.
 It is a fairly small city with a tiny Old Town!
 You will only need one day at most to explore here.

 When to go to Slovenia

 Slovenia really is blessed with some in every season.
 From snowfall in winter to heatwaves in summer, and gorgeous temperatures in-between, this country is a great place to visit all year round.

 We visited in March and had sun, rain and snow in the space of three days.
 But one thing I would say is that it was bitterly cold!

-Several locals said to us we have to return in summer, which is when tons of locals and travellers head into the lakes of Slovenia for a swim.
+Several locals said to us we have to return in summer, which is when tons of locals and travellers head into the Slovenia for a swim.
 So guess what – we’ll be back!

 Many stay in the capital, Ljubljana, but instead I would one hundred percent recommend that you stay at one of the many lakes – specifically Lake Bled or Lake Bohinj.

 There is so much natural beauty to this country, it would be a shame to not have it on your doorstep every morning of your trip!

 Read more: Staying at Vila Alpina in Lake Bled